How to make Valentine’s Day a family celebration

 Valentine’s decorations

-or these gorgeous rose gold, red and pink background streamers.
+As we all know, home is where the heart is, and when it comes to celebrating Valentine’s with your household, you can make that abundantly clear by brightening up your four walls with a selection of bold and sparkly decorations.
+Balloons are a must, so go for this super-fun heart-strewn balloon arch kit or these gorgeous rose gold, red and pink background streamers.
 Heart-shaped confetti for the dining table will be a sweet touch, as will this rose gold sequin table runner.
 A gold heart backdrop will add a glitzy flourish - and it will be perfect for a photo booth backdrop if you want to set that up too!

 Bake heart-shaped biscuits

-here for our easy recipe for heart-shaped Valentine’s biscuits.
+Baking is a great way for everyone to get stuck in to an activity together, and with delicious results!
+Go here for our easy recipe for heart-shaped Valentine’s biscuits.
 Once you have baked your biccies, why not share the love by packaging some up and delivering them to people in your street, particularly those shielding or living alone?

 For our top tips on having a romantic Valentine’s night at home, go here